jwilling/JWFolders/README.md

 `JWFolders` is a class that attempts to mimic the folder animation present on the iOS SpringBoard.
 This is my first public repository, as well as my first open-source class, so mistakes were most likely made.
 Apologies.

 ##Preview
 `JWFolders` is being used in my commercial app, QuickWeather.
-Here's what it looks like in real use:
+Depicted here is a beta version of the app:

 ![ExampleFolder](http://www.appjon.com/assets/QuickWeather_folder.png)